- Share with Friends

 In the Forbidden Kingdom are Tomb Blaster and Rameses Revenge rides.
 Rameses Revenge is a thrilling ride that turns you upside down and spins you around.
 To add to the thrills it then lowers you down head first over splashing water fountains.

-Market Square is home to Hocus Pocus Hall, The Carousel and Tiny Truckers.
+Adventure Point is home to Adventure Tree Carousel and Tiny Truckers.

-There is a Pirate ship named the Black Buccaneer and Seastorm a spinning ride in the Pirates Cove section of the park.
+There is a Pirate ship named the Black Buccaneer and a fast spinning ride named Seastorm in the Pirates Cove section of the park.

 The final section of the park is called Wild Asia, there are a number of attractions in this section of the park with the highlight being Kobra which spins backwards and forwards through the air.
 The ride reaches speeds of 43mph as it travels along the 90-metre track.
 Other attractions located in this section of the theme park are Monkey Swinger, Jungle Bus, Tuk Tuk Turmoil dodgems and Temple of Mayhem.